 However, the British taste for gin had by now been firmly etched in to the public consciousness, and it remained an extraordinarily popular liquor, requiring the manufacture of a great many glasses to satisfy its legions of consumers who were unable to break the habit and still willing to commit a decent proportion of their disposable income on obtaining it regardless of cost.

 The gin glasses themselves tended to be conical and fairly simply presented and made from flint glass rather than lead free crystal.
 As with anything that had an appeal across the broader social spectrum, though, there were glasses intended for use by both the more discerning gentlemen and those of lesser status, so there are both lavishly decorated and utterly plain examples to be found ¬with all the conceivable intermediate incarnations amply catered for at the same time.
-We are left, therefore, with a varied order of glassware which has a broad and rather non-specific remit with regard to appearance, but which remains eminently collectable nonetheless given its place in the van of British social history.
+We are left, therefore, with a varied order of glassware which has a broad and rather non-specific remit with regard to appearance, but which remains eminently collectable nonetheless given its place in British social history.
 If you are seeking glasses for a gin and tonic or big bowl balloon glasses for a gin cocktail then try the 20th Century Glass section.